 5. Grow your candidate pipeline with SEO and SEM

-When it comes to search engine optimization (SEO), the key is to have a well built website that is clean coded, fully responsive that works perfectly on all devices with well written engaging content with keywords.
+Search Engine Optimization (SEO) and Search Engine Marketing (SEM) are great ways to help you reach job seekers during their search and increase your website’s ranking.
+When it comes to SEO, the key is to have a well-built website that is clean-coded, fully responsive, and works perfectly on all devices with well-written, engaging content with keywords.
 One disadvantage is that SEO is an ongoing tactic that takes time.
-The benefits of also running SEM campaigns is that they can be setup within a matter of days which is great if you have to promote a time-sensitive job opening.
-SEM also known as pay-per-click (PPC) advertising, is when you set a budget and bid on keywords so that your website will appear above the organic results.
-PPC works great since you only have to pay when a user clicks on your website ad.
+The benefit of also running SEM campaigns is that they can be set up within days — great if you have a time-sensitive job opening.

 6. Promote your business on job boards